7.5 Interprofessional Communication

 • Recognize how one’s uniqueness (experience level, expertise, culture, power, and hierarchy within the health care team) contributes to effective communication, conflict resolution, and positive interprofessional working relationships.

-• Communicate the importance of teamwork in patient-centered care and population health programs and policies.
+• Communicate the importance of teamwork in client-centered care and population health programs and policies.

 In addition to potential educational, psychological, and organizational barriers to sharing information, there can also be general barriers that impact interprofessional communication and collaboration.
 See the following box for a list of these general barriers.[5]